Davidhorn

 From choosing the ideal room and its layout, to selecting the appropriate audio and video equipment, every detail matters.
 By taking these aspects into consideration, we can ensure a successful outcome for all parties involved while maintaining the utmost sensitivity and professionalism.

-In this eBook you can learn:
+In this eBook on Suspect Interview Room setup you can learn:

 • How to craft the ideal investigative interview space